Hwange National Park, Zimbabwe

 Take the scenic route to camp on the Elephant Express open sided tram along the railway.

 From mid May through to early August the days are warm and clear but the night time temperatures can drop below freezing.
 September through to May is generally hot in the day and warm at night, Hwange sees rain from late November to April.

 The best time for game viewing is from August to early November, water is scarce, the bush has died back and game congregates around the pumped waterholes.
 Birdlife is prolific during the rainy season, and although the game has dispersed due to readily available surface water, this is still a great time to experience Hwange as the National Park hums with life.

-Call us on to start planning your holiday to Camelthorn Lodge or take a look at our itineraries to Zimbabwe
+To start planning your holiday to Camelthorn Lodge

 Camelthorn is Imvelo Safaris' flagship lodge in Hwange National Park.
 Set in the remote and unspoilt south eastern section of the park.
 With just eight rooms Camelthorn offers an authentic and exclusive safari experience.

 A huge Camelthorn tree stands as the centrepiece of the lodge and gives it its name.
 It's a beautiful location on the edge of the Ngamo Plain with the wild south eastern corner of Hwange National Park waiting to be explored.

 The main lodge is a large stone structure with a thatch roof.
 It is built around the great Camelthorn which provides shade during the hot Hwange days.
 Off this central structure is a dining room with large fireplaces, perfect for the chilly Hwange winter nights.
 To the other side is an open bar and lounge area, a raised deck is the perfect place to view wildlife in front of camp.